paulc1204/individual_project_TFS/README.md

 ## Implementation for COMP0138 Individual Project - Candidate YSJP3
 This repository contains code that was used to conduct the experiments in the individual project (COMP0138), as part of the completion of MEng Computer Science programme at UCL.

-It contains code that were modified from the original repository [Topological_Feature_Selection](https://github.com/FinancialComputingUCL/Topological_Feature_Selection) implemented by [A. Briola](https://github.com/AntoBr96).
+It contains code that was modified from the original repository [Topological_Feature_Selection](https://github.com/FinancialComputingUCL/Topological_Feature_Selection) implemented by [A. Briola](https://github.com/AntoBr96).

 ## Usage guide
 ### 1. Construct the similarity matrix for a specific dataset.